Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Auditing/AuditorBase.md

 [IAuditor](/Catel.MVVM\Catel\MVVM\Auditing\IAuditor.md)

-Convenience implementation of the [IAuditor](#) interface so not all interface members have to be implemented by the developer.This auditor also ignores the default properties such as`IsDirty` since hardly anyone would be interested in such changes.
+Convenience implementation of the [IAuditor](#) interface so not all interface members have to be implemented by the developer.
+This auditor also ignores the default properties such as`IsDirty` since hardly anyone would be interested in such changes.
 To enable the notification, clear the PropertiesToIgnore.